Josh Barrett (footballer): King's Lynn Town

 On 13 October 2021, Barrett joined National League side King's Lynn Town.
 Barrett made his debut for the club that weekend, coming off of the bench in a 2–1 FA Cup Fourth qualifying round victory over Peterborough Sports, Barrett playing a part in the winning goal.
 Barrett opened his account for the club on 11 December with a double as second-bottom King's Lynn beat bottom side Dover Athletic by two goals to one.

+Aldershot Town

+On 22 January 2024, Barrett returned to Aldershot Town having previously spent time with the club on loan.
+The move saw him reunite with Tommy Widdrington, the manager who had brought him to King's Lynn Town, as well as signing him for both Bristol Rovers and Coventry City from his role as Head of Recruitment.

+At the end of the 2024–25 season, Barrett was named as the club's player of the season award, voted for by the fans.
+On 11 May 2025, he scored the third goal as the Shots defeated Spennymoor Town 3–0 to win the 2024–25 FA Trophy.
+On 25 June 2025, he signed a new two-year deal.

 International career

 Barrett made his debut for the Republic of Ireland U17s against Hungary U17s in August 2014.
 Barrett was called up to the Republic of Ireland U21s for the first time in March 2016, making his debut as a 75th-minute substitute against Slovenia U21s on 28 March 2016.

 On 28 May 2019, Barrett was called up to the Republic of Ireland U21 team for the 2019 Toulon Tournament.
 He started the match against Bahrain U23s and won the penalty for the winning goal.